Google Home Hub review: Google Assistant helps this tiny screen feel powerful

 The Google Home Hub may be small in size, but it's surprisingly useful in a lot of ways, from organizing your smart home to walking you through a complex recipe, to finding you a place to eat if your cooking efforts fall short.

 The differentiation between hardware and software becomes much more important if you're able to spend a little more and are willing to consider third party smart displays alongside Google's.
 Both Lenovo and JBL have smart displays with Google Assistant built-in and most of the same features as the Home Hub.
-I still prefer Google Assistant's use of the touchscreen to Amazon's, but the new $230 Amazon Echo Show is pretty good if you're already invested in Amazon's assistant Alexa.
+I still prefer Google Assistant's use of the touchscreen to Amazon's, but the new $230 (£220, AU$349) Amazon Echo Show is pretty good if you're already invested in Amazon's assistant Alexa.
 If not, go with the $250 Lenovo Smart Display if you want a big screen and the most stylish design.
-Go with the $250 JBL Link View for great sound quality.
+Go with the $200 JBL Link View for great sound quality.
+(Neither are yet available in the UK or Australia.)

 The Google Home Hub is the only major smart display so far without a camera, which might be a negative for some, but privacy-minded folks will appreciate its absence.
 Otherwise, it offers all the same features as the other smart displays for less, which makes the Google Home Hub a cute, useful gadget at a nice value.